WeirdConstructor/WLambda/doc/wlambda_reference.md

                   | "@@" (* returns the current accumulator value *)
                   | "+"  (* resolves to the current accumulator function *)
                   ;
+    debug_print   = "DEBUG" (* evaluates to a debug print function that also prints source position and dynamic type. very useful for debugging. *)
+                  ;
     import        = "@import", ident, [ ident ]
                   ;
     export        = "@export", ident, [ "=" ], expr